CrBast/arduino_projects/README.md

-# arduino_projects
+# Personnal Arduino projects.
-Personnal Arduino projects
+It is necessary to have: "Arduino Starter Kit"